manroygood/Quantum-Graphs/readme.md

 A wide variety of graphs are implemented in `source/templates`.
 These are demonstrated in `source/templates/templateGallery.mlx`.

+If it doesn't make sense, just ask me.

+####  QGLAB in action
-This package has been used in the following papers
+This package has been used in the following papers:

 * Goodman, R. H., NLS bifurcations on the bowtie combinatorial graph and the dumbbell metric graph. *Discrete & Continuous Dynamical Systems - A*, *39*(4), 2203–2232, (2019). http://doi.org/10.3934/dcds.2019093
 * Kairzhan, A., Pelinovsky, D. E., & Goodman, R. H., Drift of Spectrally Stable Shifted States on Star Graphs. *SIAM Journal on Applied Dynamical Systems*, *18*(4), 1723–1755, (2019). http://doi.org/10.1137/19M1246146 (Much of this is reproduced in `source/examples/shiftedStates`.)